timhendriks93/blender-servo-animation/README.md

 ![Servo Settings panel](screenshots/export_menu.png)

-## Final thoughts
+## Using the exported data

-The default position min and max values are based on servo pulse lengths as they are required when using a library to control a servo driver module, like the PCA9685.
-It is also possible to use a different kind of value range.
-For example, to use the default Arduino Servo library, you can use a degrees value range by setting min to `0` and max to `180`.
+This repository contains some [examples](examples) about how to use the exported data with micro controllers.
+You'll find some Arduino project examples with a very basic program to play back the exported animation.

-You will also find an [example Arduino project](examples/ArduinoBlenderServoAnimation/ArduinoBlenderServoAnimation.ino) to test your animation with the help of a micro controller and a single servo.
+Of course you can also implement a more sophisticated solution, e.g. by adding a start and stop logic, choosing from multiple animations or handling multiple servos in a more efficient way.
+Since you'll most likely want to animate more than one servo, you can also find a basic example on how to [control multiple servos using a PCA9685 PWM module](examples/ArduinoPCA9685/ArduinoPCA9685.ino).